 The website focus of content marketing lends itself more to creating demand for products and services, building relationships with prospects and nurturing them towards a lead conversion or purchase.
 The content marketing approach also can result in solid first page search engine rankings when properly executed.

 The content focus here is within the social networks themselves.
-The content containers are Facebook, Twitter, Google+, LinkedIn, YouTube, Pinterest, Flickr, Instagram, etc. The content must conform to the format specified by the social network and brands model their behavior after the individuals they wish to reach within each network.
+The content platforms are Facebook, Twitter, LinkedIn, YouTube, Vimeo, Vine, Pinterest, Instagram, Flickr, etc. The content must conform to the format specified by the social network and brands model their behaviour after the individuals they wish to reach within each network.

 Social media is powerful in building brand awareness, increasing customer retention and improving customer satisfaction.
 Social channels are an open forum that provides the opportunity for developing direct conversations with customers.
 Product launches and news releases can spread like wild fire through social media.